- What is MCLE

 - Who should the check for CLE noncompliance fees be made payable to

 Kansas CLE.
 Please make sure the Kansas Supreme Court numbers are listed with the check and that the check is submitted with the necessary paperwork for each attorney.
+This fee may also be paid online through your MyKSCLE portal.

 - I do not have credit for a course that I took earlier this compliance period.
 Should I send my paperwork directly to the CLE office